-Morris notes that the leadership program is unique, the only undergraduate degree completion program at NC State.
+Morris notes that the leadership program is unique, the only fully online undergraduate degree completion program at NC State.
 The program is open to students who have earned at least 60 college credits but never completed an undergraduate degree.
 It’s a great match for students transferring credit from a community college.
-And it’s popular with veterans and active duty military service members.
+And it’s popular with veterans and active-duty service members.

 “One thing that makes our program increasingly valuable is it’s completely online,” Morris says.
 “Most of our students are professionally active.
 Many have full-time jobs so it’s not feasible for them to take classes that meet during the day.”

 Morris credits the quality of the faculty and robust academic advising with keeping students engaged and on track.
 Plus, he says, a partnership with DELTA, NC State’s distance education experts, ensures that the online experience meets students’ needs and expectations.

 Graduate Programs Ranked